AZBrandCanada/Rust-Encrypted-Dns-Server-DOT-DOH-53/README.md

 ---

-## Option B — Reverse Proxy Deployment
+## Option B, Reverse Proxy Deployment

 A reverse proxy can terminate public HTTPS while the resolver listens locally in HTTP mode.